 “Unfortunately, if this bill is enacted without reducing its size, it will mean that an important item disappears from budget balancing options available to the next General Assembly.

 “Based on information provided to the House Finance Committee on Tuesday, it appears that enactment of HB462 on a ‘business as usual’ basis will obligate us to appropriate roughly $128 million per year in debt payments from the tax-supported General Revenue Fund (GRF) at the point that the full $1.598 billion is borrowed to pay for projects being reauthorized in this bill.
+When it comes to dealing with water damage in California, having highly qualified technicians on your side is imperative.
 This amount is the portion of the $2.528 billion being reauthorized, to which tax receipts are pledged for repayment.
 It also does not include $670.5 million in new appropriations that bring the bill’s total to nearly $3.2 billion,” he wrote.

 Amstutz estimated that the sate could save about $32 million per year by eliminating a quarter of the spending in HB462.